 By Alice Gordenker

-This post is the second installment in a planned occasional series on Japanese women artists, from both the present and the past, who ought to be well known but are not.
+For more on the exhibition, see the author’s March 19 review in The Japan Times.
+“Ayashii: Decadent and Grotesque Images of Beauty in Modern Japanese Art” runs March 23- May 16 at the National Museum of Modern Art, Tokyo, and July 3-Aug.
+15 at the Osaka Museum of History.
+For more information, visit https://www.momat.go.jp/english/am/exhibition/ayashii/.
+This post is the fifth installment in an occasional series on Japanese women artists, from both the present and the past, who ought to be well known but are not.
+Earlier posts in this series were on Edo-era painter Noguchi Shōhin, Franco-Japanese Art Deco artisan Eugénie O’Kin, surreal collagist Toshiko Okanoue and ceramic artist Yuriko Matsuda.
 If you would like to contribute by introducing a Japanese female artist who deserves a wider audience, please contact the manager of this blog.
-The first post in this series was on Edo-era painter Noguchi Shōhin.